Hatbox Ghost: In popular culture and other media

-In the 2003 House of Mouse episode "House Ghosts", he appears to scare Pete along with the Hitchhiking Ghosts, the Lonesome Ghosts, the Executioner, the Skeletons from The Skeleton Dance and the Bride.
+In the 2003 House of Mouse episode "House Ghosts", he appears to scare Pete along with the Hitchhiking Ghosts, the Lonesome Ghosts, the Executioner, the eponymous skeletons of The Skeleton Dance and the Bride.

 In 2009, the Hatbox Ghost appeared repeatedly in art and souvenirs created for the 40th anniversary of The Haunted Mansion, in response to fan interest in the character.
 Artists Kevin Kidney and Jody Daily crafted their version of a life-sized replica of The Hatbox Ghost that was auctioned for $9,400 at the first D23 Expo, held in September of the same year.
 In addition, The Hatbox Ghost was the official "spooksperson" for Disneyland Resort's 2009 O-pin House pin trading event and Haunted Holidays celebration.

 In July 2010, director Guillermo del Toro, participating in a panel discussion at Comic-Con, announced his involvement as co-writer and producer in a new film based on The Haunted Mansion attraction.
 He stated that in his version of the ride's story, The Hatbox Ghost will be a pivotal character.
 While this version of the film never materialized, The Hatbox Ghost would eventually become the main antagonist of Justin Simien's 2023 film adaptation where he is portrayed by Jared Leto through motion capture.
 Here, the ghost is the malicious spirit of Alistair Crump, a murderous tycoon obsessed with the occult who was assassinated by his much-abused staff, but not before he vowed revenge.
 After he began gathering power in the netherworld, Crump took over Gracey Manor after being unwittingly summoned there by William Gracey and Madame Leota.
 Now, he seeks to collect one thousand souls to gain ultimate power and escape from the mansion in order to make his plot for revenge against the living world a reality.